 Providing a Service

-CGWM makes every effort to ensure that its activities are fully accessible to people with disabilities.
-Its centres, at Galeri and Theatr Twm o’r Nant are ideally placed to deliver access to everybody.
+CGWM makes every effort to ensure that its activities are fully accessible to everyone.
+Its main centres, at Galeri, Theatr Twm o’r Nant and Neuadd Pwllglas are ideally placed to deliver access to everyone.

 CGWM ensures that other venues used for its activities are accessible.

 Equal Opportunities Policy Statement

 The following forms of discrimination are unlawful and are prohibited under this policy:

 direct discrimination: treating someone less favorably because of a Protected Characteristic (see list above)